-- 3.5.
-If the LA accepts in principle to fund the potential costs resulting from the business case, the school should then begin to formally work through the relevant procedures in conjunction with their HR provider and in accordance with relevant statutory requirements.
-The LA will continue to monitor school balances and may decide that there are additional reporting requirements that need to be met.
-The school will be informed of this at the point of agreement. - 3.6.
+2.5.
+If MKCC accepts in principle to fund the potential costs resulting from the business case, the school should then begin to formally work through the relevant procedures in conjunction with their HR provider and in accordance with relevant statutory requirements.
+School balances will continue to be monitored and additional reporting requirements may be requested.
+The school will be informed of this at the point of agreement.

+- 2.6.
 If the LA does not accept the business case put forward by the Governing Body, or requests modification which the Governing Body rejects, then the school will have a period of ten working days in which it may appeal the decision.
-The appeal should be submitted to the Finance Team for final decision by the Group Head, Learning and Inclusion and Head of Finance. - 3.7.
-Where the LA decision is not to fund a business case, following either the original Governing Body request or any subsequent appeal, the school has the option to continue with their proposals and meet any funding requirement from their delegated budget, providing this does not put them into a deficit budget position. - 3.8.
-Once the school has a record of the final Governing Body decision and a schedule of the costs of all the individuals affected, this should be sent to the Finance Team where this will be checked against the original business case and agreement in principle and ensure that payments do not exceed those set out in the LA Redeployment and Redundancy Policy.
-Any queries will be discussed with the school.

-3.9.
-The school should make any payment through their payroll provider and then, if a LA contribution has been agreed, reclaim this based on the actual costs.
-The LA will arrange for the payment of the agreed contribution (usually through the next available monthly cash advance) to the school.
+The appeal should be submitted to the Finance Team for final decision by the Assistant Director of Education, Learning & Inclusion and Assistant Director of Finance. - 2.7.
+Where the LA decision is not to fund a business case, following either the original Governing Body request or any subsequent appeal, the school has the option to continue with their proposals and meet any funding requirement from their delegated budget, providing this does not put them into a deficit budget position. - 2.8.
+If agreement is given to partially or wholly fund the business case the school will need to send a record of the final Governing Body decision and a schedule of the costs of all the individuals affected.
+This should be sent to the finance team where this will be checked against the original business case and agreement in principle and ensure that payments do not exceed those set out in the LA Redeployment and Redundancy Policy.
+Any queries will be discussed with the school. - 2.9.
+The school should make any payment through their payroll provider and then, if a contribution has been agreed, reclaim this based on the actual costs.
+The finance team will arrange for the payment of the agreed contribution (usually through the next available monthly cash advance) to the school.

-4. Redundancy
+3. Redundancy